-By pooling our resources together, we can help fund projects that support our own narrative.
+By pooling our resources together, we can help fund businesses and non-profits led by Detroiters of African descent that support our local economy.

 When funded projects become successful, the return on investment ultimately leads to neighborhood stabilization.